-TORs of Board Nomination & Remuneration Committee (BN&RC)
+TOR OF BOARD NOMINATION & REMUNERATION COMMITTEE (BN&RC)

-- 1) The Committee shall assist the Board to take any strategic decisions regarding the Bank's Human Resource; - 2) The Committee is responsible to ensure essence of the information that should be provided to the Board to determine the bank's Remuneration Policy and/or any change therein; - 3) The Committee shall determine the bank's Remuneration Structure; - 4) The Committee shall review the agreements of Key/Senior Executives and Consultants, particularly considerations of their services; - 5) The Committee is responsible to review and execute agreements with Members of Shariah Board; - 6) The Committee shall periodically review the Board structure, taking into consideration the bank's needs of sub-committees and present recommendations to the Board with respect to any required revisions in its composition; - 7) The Committee shall review trainings, skills, experience and other characteristics of the Board Members to run the Board's business in an effective manner: - 8) The Committee shall review the process and forms of Annual Performance Evaluation of the Board, its Subcommittees, Members and Board Secretary:
+- 1. The Committee shall assist the Board to take any strategic decisions regarding the Bank's Human Resource; - 2.
+The Committee shall review and recommend the Board for its approval all significant changes in the bank's strategy with regard to its Human Resource Policy(s); - 3.
+The Committee is responsible to ensure essence of the information that should be provided to the Board to determine the bank's Remuneration Policy and/or any change therein; - 4.
+The Committee shall oversee the compensation system's design and operation, on behalf of the Board and ensure that it is in accordance with the bank's short and long term objectives;

+- 5. The Committee shall determine the bank's Remuneration Structure, in light of the sound remuneration guidelines published by SBP, and bank's own remuneration philosophy and strategy.
+The bank shall also take in to account the remuneration benchmarking surveys. - 6.
+The Committee shall make recommendations to the Board on the level and composition of remuneration of Executive Directors, CEO, Key Executives and any other employee or group of employee's institution wide (as required by the Board). - 7.
+The Committee shall review the agreements of Key/Senior Executives and Consultants, particularly considerations of their services; - 8.
+The Committee is responsible to review and execute agreements with Members of Shariah Board and determine consideration for their services; - 9.
+The Committee shall periodically review the Board structure, taking into consideration the bank's needs of sub-committees and present recommendations to the Board with respect to any required revisions in its composition; - 10.
+The Committee shall review trainings, skills, experience and other characteristics of the Board Members to run the Board's business in an effective manner: - 11.
+The Committee shall review the process and forms of Annual Performance Evaluation of the Board, its Subcommittees, Members and Board Secretary: